shipperhq/shipperhq.github.io/dev-shipperhq/docs/rates/how-rates-work.md

 ## Key queries used for rate requests

-The Rate API is a read-only API.
+The Rates API is a read-only API.
 It consists of three queries:

 | Query                      | Description         |
 | ---------------------------|---------------------|